akilic9/java-stuff/README.md

 # java-stuff

-Some java stuff done for practice or as homework.
+Some java stuff done as practice or homework.